IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

     ./asadmin $ASADMIN_OPTS create-password-alias swiftpassword-alias

 The second command will trigger an interactive prompt asking you to input your Swift password.

+Note: you may choose a different way to secure this password, depending on your use case.
+See :ref:`secure-password-storage` for more options.

 Second, update the JVM option ``dataverse.files.storage-driver-id`` by running the delete command: